Nishij1/Product-landing-Page/EMAIL_SETUP_GUIDE.md

 2. Use this template content:

 ```
-Subject: Thank you for your Water Test Request!
+Subject: Thank you for your Water Softener Consultation Request!

 Dear {{to_name}},

-Thank you for requesting a water quality test from Wonders Solution!
+Thank you for your interest in Wonders Solution water softener systems!

-We have received your request and our expert will contact you within 2 hours to schedule your FREE water test.
+We have received your request and our expert will contact you within 2 hours to discuss your requirements and provide a personalized quote.

 Your Request Details:
 - Name: {{to_name}}